joannakl/cs480_s18/syllabus.markdown

 - Licensing
     - types of licenses available and what is allowed
-    - how to licenses your own work
+    - how to license your own work
     - avoiding plagiarism